David Janicke, PhD

 (Ph.D.
 2001, Virginia Polytechnic Institute and State University)

-David Janicke, Ph.D., is an Associate Professor in the Department of Clinical and Health Psychology at the University of Florida.
+David Janicke, Ph.D., is an Associate Professor and the Interim Chair in the Department of Clinical and Health Psychology at the University of Florida.
 He received his doctorate in Clinical Psychology from Virginia Tech in 2001 and completed a postdoctoral fellowship in pediatric psychology at Cincinnati Children’s Hospital.
 He is a Fellow of APA Division 54 and is the PI on multiple NIH and Medicaid funded trials examining the effectiveness of community-based behavioral family interventions for addressing obesity in underserved and at-risk youth.
-His is currently the PI on the Extension Family Lifestyle Intervention Project (E-FLIP for Kids), a 5-year NIDDK funded RCT examining the impact of community-based weight management programs on children and their families in underserved rural communities.
-He serves on the editorial board for the Journal of Pediatric Psychology (JPP) and is also a co-editor for a special issue of JPP on innovative treatment and prevention programs for pediatric obesity.
-Dr. Janicke is the current editor of the Society of Pediatric Psychology newsletter, Progress Notes, and has served on multiple NIDDK special emphasis grant review panels.
+He serves on the executive committee for the Society of Pedaitric Psychology (APA Division 54) and the editorial board for the Journal of Pediatric Psychology.
+He has also been the co-editor for multiple special issues of the Journal of Pediatric Psychology.
+Dr. Janicke has served on multiple NIDDK special emphasis grant review panels.

 One of his earliest lines of research focused on factors related to pediatric health service utilization, most notably the impact of child and parent psychosocial functioning on health service use.
 Recently, this line of research has expanded to examine the impact of child weight status and obesity on health service use and expenditures.
 Financial support for his recent research in this area has come from two grants from the Florida Agency for Health Care Administration.
 Janicke is currently conducting a longitudinal study examining the impact of child weight status and psychosocial functioning on health service use and expenditures.

 Dr. Janicke is also conducting research examining psychosocial adjustment and barriers to treatment adherence in overweight and obese children.
-This includes factors impacting quality of life, self-esteem, weight-based stigmatization, extreme versus health weight control behaviors, perceptions of weight status, and rates of psychiatric diagnosis associated with pediatric obesity.
+This includes factors impacting the portion sizes parent service to their children, sleep and obesity, quality of life, self-esteem, weight-based stigmatization, extreme versus health weight control behaviors, and rates of psychiatric diagnosis associated with pediatric obesity.
+He lab is also using virtual human technology to examine the potential impact of physician bias (i.e., race, gender, weight) on health disparities.

 Community-based Healthy-lifestyle Intervention for Rural Preschoolers (CHIRP Study)